yiphei/yif-AI/deep_sight_transformer/README.md

 | **no planning loss** [(config)](#no-planning-loss) | 2.809 | 3.352 | N/A |

-Next, using the MSE planning loss, different $\delta$ values were experimented.
-There was a positive correlation between bigger $\delta$ and better train loss performance, whereas val loss was uncorrelated to $\delta$.
+Next, using the MSE planning loss, the performances of different $\delta$ values were compared.
+There was a positive correlation between larger $\delta$ and better train loss performance, whereas no correlation was found for val loss.
+"FCS=11 MSE" occupied a strong position in the pareto frontier, so it was selected for subsequent comparisons.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">